vercel/next.js/docs/advanced-features/i18n-routing.md

 ## Accessing the locale information

-The detected locale information is provided in multiple places to ensure it's available where it might be needed.

-On the `next/router` instance available via the [`useRouter()`](https://nextjs.org/docs/api-reference/next/router#userouter) hook, we expose the active locale under `router.locale`, all of the supported locales under `router.locales`, and the current default locale under `router.defaultLocale`.
+On the `next/router` instance available via the [`useRouter()`](https://nextjs.org/docs/api-reference/next/router#userouter) hook.
+It has the following fields:

+- `locale` contains the active locale.
+- `locales` contains all supported locales.
+- `defaultLocale` contains the current default locale.

-When prerendering pages with `getStaticProps`, the locale information is provided in [the context](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) provided to the function as `locale` for the active locale and `locales` for all supported locales.
+When [prerendering](/docs/basic-features/pages#static-generation-recommended) pages with `getStaticProps`, the locale information is provided in [the context](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) provided to the function.

-When leveraging `getStaticPaths`, the supported locales are also provided in the context provided to the function under `locales`.
+When leveraging `getStaticPaths`, the supported locales are provided in the context provided to the function under `locales`.

 ## Transition between locales